NFL Week 8: Redskins Rising, Rams Relentless, More

 We’re starting with the team no one wants to talk about, and how they got here, so let’s go …

+If you want the latest episode of The Monday Morning NFL Podcast in your feed when you wake up Monday morning, then subscribe to The MMQB Podcasts.
+(For non-subscribers, there is typically a lag.)

 There were two sequences that decided the Redskins the game on Sunday, and they happened to fall back-to-back in the final five minutes.
-Each can help to explain what Washington has become under Gruden.
+Each can help to explain what kind of team Washington has become under Gruden.

-The first came after a 46-yard pass interference penalty and a 32-yard catch-and-run from Odell Beckham had given the Giants first-and-goal at the 8.
-Another PI call, this one on Fabian Moreau, move the ball to the 4.
+The first came after a 46-yard pass interference penalty and a 32-yard catch-and-run from Odell Beckham had given the Giants first-and-goal at the eight.
+Another PI call, this one on Fabian Moreau, move the ball to the four.
 From there: Mason Foster and Da’Ron Payne stopped Saquon Barkley on a one-yard gain, and the Redskins forced two Eli Manning incompletions.
-The Giants settled for a field goal to cut the deficit to 13-6.
+The Giants settled for a field goal to cut the deficit to 13–6.

 The second came on the ensuing possession, which started at the Washington 25.
 On the third play, Adrian Peterson took his third straight carry off right tackle, and ripped through the Giants defense for a 64-yard touchdown.
 And that was it.
 Ballgame.